romanmal/CoupledDipoleApproximation/README.md

 - tests/ — lightweight pytest checks

 Notes
-- 2D direct sums are slow for large Nx,Ny; examples use small grids by default.
+- 2D direct sums are slow for large Nx,Ny; examples use small grids by default
-- Mie and Lorentz-Drude scripts (if present) are optional and can be moved into cda/materials/.